WiC64-Team/wic64-library/README.md

 `!byte "R", WIC64_ECHO, <data-size-l>, <data-size-h>, <data>...`

 This command echoes the request payload data back to the client.
+It is used to test the basic data transfer functions.

 ***